rayray/cringe2poop/README.md

 less "cringe-y" reddit experience.

 ### Installation
-Go to [your Chrome extensions page](chrome://extensions), load the crx (you may need to enable developer mode), and enjoy.
+Go to your Chrome extensions page (chrome://extensions), load the crx (you may need to enable developer mode), and enjoy.

 ### License
 It's all yours.